2-REC/unity-kinect-boilerplate/README.md

-# unity-kinect-boilerplate
+# UNITY KINECT BOILERPLATE

-Boilerplate project for using the Kinect in Unity.
+Boilerplate project for using the Kinect in Unity.<br>